Vectrex Very Dead Repair

 The Usual Suspects

-So it looks like the CPU , the 6522 or the Rom and thats just the logic board.
+So it looks like the CPU , the 6522 or the Rom are faulty and thats just the logic board.
 I suspect more issues on the power board but the voltages are being supplied correctly.
-The CPU has got an intermittant fault with the pin 32 signal but after a couple of resets it sttles down so I’m hoping it is working when the signals are stable but will need to be replaced or at least socketed.
+The CPU has got an intermittant fault with the pin 32 signal but after a couple of resets it settles down so I’m hoping it is working when the signals are stable but will need to be replaced or at least socketed.

 This Very Dead Vectrex Repair is now more undead but the repairs continue.
 I’m going to look for more clues and report back soon.